Growing Zones: 4-7 outdoors(hardy down to -20℉) 4-7 outdoors

-Our 3-in-1 Blueberry bush is the result of the flawless union of spectacular blueberry varieties: the Elliott, Bluecrop and Duke all join together to make one hardy shrub that will present you with an extended crop of the most mouth-watering, plump and juicy blueberries you've ever tasted.
+Our 3-in-1 Blueberry bush is the result of the flawless union of spectacular blueberry varieties: the Elliott, Bluecrop and Duke.
+The 3 awesome varieties join together on one hardy shrub.
+You'll receive an amazing bush with the most mouth-watering, plump and juicy blueberries you've ever tasted.

 One of the best features of our 3-in-1 Blueberry is that all three varieties ripen at different intervals during the season, so your harvest is spread out over the course of several months.
 Duke ripens earliest, around early-July, depending upon your region.
 Bluecrop is next, ready for harvest mid-summer, and Elliott ripens last, around mid-August or later, again, depending upon your region.

-Your family can look forward to lip smacking blueberry pancakes, fresh-baked muffins and sweet blueberry preserves for months on end.
+Your family will look forward to lip-smacking blueberry pancakes, fresh-baked muffins and sweet blueberry preserves for months on end.
 And you will feel good about serving these healthy and delicious berries that are packed with vitamins and disease-fighting antioxidants.

 Maturing to heights of about 6-8 feet, upright and densely branched, the 3-in-1 Blueberry makes a gorgeous informal hedge when planted in rows.